-- Mix in the yeast and wait for it to activate - when the top becomes foamy.
+- Add in sugar and combine, Add yeast and combine, and let it sit to activate for 5 minutes until the top becomes foamy.

-- Put the flour in a large mixing bowl, and make a well in the center, then pour in the milk/yeast mixture and stir until just combined, cover with a damp cloth and leave in a warm, draft-free place, for about an hour.
+- Put the flour in a large mixing bowl, and make a well in the center, then pour in the milk/yeast mixture and stir until just combined, cover with a damp cloth and leave in a warm, draft-free place, for about 40 minutes to an hour.

-- After an hour, remove the towel and stir in the baking powder, baking soda, salt and remaining cup of flour.
+- After an hour, remove the towel and stir in the baking powder, baking soda, salt.

-- Starting from the long side of the dough furthest away from you and using both hands, begin rolling the dough tightly towards you - when you reach the end, pinch the seam together tightly, and flip the roll so the seam is on the bottom.
+- Using both hands, begin rolling the dough tightly - when you reach the end, pinch the seam together tightly, and flip the roll so the seam is on the bottom.

 - Bake for about 15 - 18 minutes, or until golden brown, being careful not to let them brown too much.